ondrabublik/FlowPro/README.md

 ## Running the tests
 At first, you must set a path of the simulation in file args.txt Open file args.txt, write "examples/NACA default" and save it.
-Then run the comand at commandline
+Then run the command at commandline

 java -jar FlowPro.jar local